 Please contact Jenni F. or John F. with questions.

 One-One at One!

 Make history on Jan.
 1, 2014, at 1 pm, on the west steps of the Iowa State Capitol.
 Be in the record-setting largest photo of Iowa atheists (and friends) ever.
 Parade a ring-around-the Capitol to remind legislators to honor equality by keeping religion out of state laws.
 Vote for the slogan that best calls for separation of church and state.
 Meet up, have fun, launch a new year of equality and good times with like-minded people.

-To donate, you may either use the Paypal Donate link to the right side or you may donate cash at the Sunday meetup.
+You can either donate supplies, or donate cash and IAF will do the shopping for you.
+To donate cash, you may either use the Donate link at http://www.iowaatheists.org/what-s-happening/schoolsupplydrive2013 or you may donate cash at the Sunday meetup.